slachterman-g/caip-tfx/infrastructure/dev-images/tfx-dev/README.md

 ### Configuring Visual Studio Code for local development
 1. Clone this repo on your workstation
-1. In the repo's root create the `.devcontainer` folder.
+2. In the repo's root create the `.devcontainer` folder.
-1. In the folder create a Dockerfile:
+3. In the `.devcontainer` folder create a Dockerfile:
 ```
 FROM gcr.io/[YOUR PROJECT ID]/tfx-dev-3.6
 ```
-1. In the `.devcontainer` folder create the `devcontainer.json` file
+4. In the `.devcontainer` folder create the `devcontainer.json` file.
+Refer to https://github.com/microsoft/vscode-dev-containers/tree/master/containers/docker-existing-dockerfile for more information about the configuration options.
 ```
 {
 	"name": "Existing Dockerfile",